pra1ries/NumberGame/README.md

  string hi = Console.ReadLine();
 ```

- Currently the user input is stored as a `string`, so the program converts it to an `int`.
+ Currently the user input is stored as `string`, so the program converts it to `int`.

  These variables are called `loi` and `hii`.